 To keep your packing process from interfering with daily life, always pack least important to most important.
-The items that are essential to your routine--such as toiletries, bedding, and cookware--should be saved for last.
-Begin with packing your least important items--out of season attire, decorations, knick knacks, books, and movies.
+The items that are essential to your routine, like toiletries, bedding, and cookware, should be saved for last.
+Start by packing your least important items, like out of season attire, decorations, knick-knacks, books, and movies.

 While you may think you can just pack your rental truck to capacity and hit the road, there is a proper strategy for loading to ensure your goods remain stationary and do not sustain damage.
 Always pack your heaviest appliances first, towards the front of the truck (the area closest to the cab).

-Last load all of your boxes.
-Try to keep weight evenly distributed, and don't place heavy boxes on top of furniture items.
-Fill any negative space underneath tables or other items with smaller boxes to help keep these items stationary and save space.
+Boxes come last.
+Be sure not to put heavy boxes on top of furniture items or other boxes marked “fragile.”
+Fill any negative space beneath tables or other items with smaller boxes to help keep these items stationary and save space.

-Before beginning your journey to your destination, make sure you have your route mapped out.
-If you are moving long distance, designate your stops for food and rest in advance for the most streamlined and efficient trip.
-Planning your travel path in advance will allow you to prepare for road weight restrictions or avoid low bridges that will not accommodate your truck.
-Also, maneuvering a cumbersome moving truck will be much easier if you are confident in navigating your route.
-Getting confused or lost will only make your trip stressful and difficult.
-If you do not already own one, you may be able to rent a GPS unit from your rental truck agency.
+Before beginning your trip, make sure you have your route mapped out.
+If you are moving long-distance, designate your stops for food and rest in advance for the most streamlined and efficient trip.
+Planning your travel in advance will allow you to prepare for road weight restrictions or avoid low bridges that will not accommodate your truck.

-Driving a large truck weighed down with all of your earthly possessions can burn a lot of fuel.
-To conserve gas and save money during your DIY move, employ gas-saving techniques such as using cruise control, refraining from excessive speeding, and keeping A/C use to a minimum.
+Rental moving trucks are economical only to rent.
+They burn a lot of gas compared to most modern trucks and cars.
+To get slightly better mileage (these trucks average between 8-14 MPG), use gas-saving techniques such as using cruise control, not speeding, braking slowly in cities, and keeping A/C use to a minimum.
 The lighter your load, the less gas you will burn, so be sure to purge your junk before your move!